 Her collegiate playing experience and coaching knowledge have had a very positive impact on the program.
 Along with her player development skills, Maddox has helped the Bears set program record lows for goals allowed in two of her four seasons on staff and has aided BU in collecting 41 shutouts in 74 games since 2012.

-As a player, she was a four-year starter at the University of Mobile (2007-11).
-In that time, she was named a three-time NAIA All-American, a four-time SSAC first-team all-conference selection and a two-time SSAC Defensive Player of the Year.
+As a player, Maddox was a four-year starter at the University of Mobile (2007-11).
+In that time, she was a three-time NAIA All-American goalie, four-time SSAC first-team all-conference selection and two-time SSAC Defensive Player of the Year.
 In the summer of her junior season, Maddox played on the Buxmont Torch, a WPSL semi-professional team.

+Maddox graduated from Mobile in 2011 with a Bachelor of Science degree in Human Performance and Exercise Science with a concentration in Teacher Education.
 While earning her degree, Maddox spent two seasons (2009-10) as the head women's soccer coach at the Alabama School of Math and Science.
 In her first year on the job, she led the Dragons to the first undefeated season in school history.

 In the 2013-14 summers, Maddox served as an instructor at the EXACT Soccer ID Camp for elite prospects.
 She's also been primarily responsible for running Baylor's soccer camps over the last three years.
 She was part of Baylor's Sports Ministry team that traveled to Africa for two weeks over the 2014 summer visiting orphanages, schools, hospitals and churches around Ndola, Zambia.
 She graduated in May 2013 from Baylor with a Master of Arts degree in Sports Pedagogy.